c5k1m/cse15l-lab-reports/lab-report-2-week4.md

 ![alt text](https://user-images.githubusercontent.com/81746604/151634257-f6ac42e4-fd30-428a-9e7a-9e0e52900c74.png)

-Link to Failure-Inducing Input:
+Link to Failure-Inducing Input: https://github.com/hungrypingu/markdown-parse/blob/main/test-file3.md

-A symptom of the failure-inducing input was that the file would run properly even though there was an invalid input as seen the in the ```.md``` file that contains the line "[]link goes here!"
-Thus, we can assume that the original code only checked the first element and did not loop any further as it only checked the first element.
-We were able to change the ```.md``` code file such that it checks for all sorts of brackets, not just the ```nextOpenBracket``` input.
+A symptom of the failure-inducing input was that the file only checked to see if the first parenthesis was looped through as opposed to all sets of parenthesis, which threw an exception for `test-file3.md` as it contained the line `[]link goes here!`, which didn't include any text within the parenthesis.
+As a result, a `StringIndexOutOfBoundsException` was thrown where we began at index 0 and ended at index -1.
+We were able to change the `.md` code file such that it checks for all sorts of brackets, not just the `nextOpenBracket` input.

 # Code Change #2: Prevent Looping Forever